 - While the syrup sits and thickens, finish the pancakes.

-- Top with the blueberry syrup.
+- Top with homemade blueberry syrup or toppings of choice.